fmbot-discord/docs/docs/commands/tracks.md

 * Track - A track you want to search for.
 You can either use the built-in last.fm search or seperate the artist and trackname yourself using a | as separator.
 * User - Select another user by mention, Discord ID or Last.fm username (`lfm:username`)
+* Album - Specify the album you want by using a second seperator. `Artist | Track | Album`

 !!! note "Examples"
     `.scrobble`